InDesign Cost

 In-Depth Review of the Cost

 Adobe offers users a brief, free trial of the full InDesign program.
-This is an ideal time to experiment with the program and take advantage of Noble and Adobe’s free tutorials because once this trial expires, users will only be able to access InDesign with an Adobe Creative Cloud subscription.
+This is an ideal time to experiment with the program and take advantage of Noble and Adobe’s free tutorials, because once this trial expires, users will only be able to access InDesign with an Adobe Creative Cloud subscription.

 InDesign can be licensed on its own, or it can be licensed as part of a package with the rest of the Adobe Creative Cloud software.
 The larger package is the most expensive option, but it is far cheaper than licensing each program individually.
 Users should gauge how much they plan to use programs like Photoshop and Illustrator when signing up for these subscriptions.
 In addition, any Adobe Creative Cloud subscription can be paired with a free trial to Adobe Stock, Adobe’s library of royalty-free images and assets.
-At the conclusion of this trial period, users will need to pay about $20 dollars a month to retain access to the library.
+At the conclusion of this trial period, users will need to pay about $20 per month to retain access to the library.

-Users should also be aware that because InDesign is now on a subscription model, they may find it difficult or impossible to access their work if their subscription expires.
+Users should also be aware that because InDesign is now on a subscription model, they may find it difficult—or impossible—to access their work if their subscription expires.

 Why Learn InDesign?